-The Best Clubs & Pubs in Sydney for Families
+The Best Bars & Pubs in Sydney for Families

 The Salisbury Hotel, Stanmore

 If the walls could talk on this place, oh the stories they would tell.
-This 118-year-old pub has recently had a revamp thanks to an Irish Publican and a Singaporean-Malay Chef!
-There is a terrific little 1926 red brewery truck in the very cool beer garden for the kids to play on, entertainment during the school holidays such a puppet making and shows, a terrific kids menu and Monday and Friday from 5.30 to 8, they open the kids loft to do fun stuff like drawings.
+This 118-year-old Salisbury Hotel had ain impressive revamp thanks to an Irish Publican and a Singaporean-Malay Chef!
+There is a terrific little 1926 red brewery truck in the very cool beer garden for the kids to play on, entertainment during the school holidays such as puppet making and shows, and a great kids menu.
+On Monday and Friday from 5.30pm they open the kid's loft!

-Big kids will love the games dock, and little kids will love the toddler play zone at Wenty Leagues, not to mention the huge play centre and even a mini movie theatre.
-It is completely sound proofed so kids can squeal with delight to their hearts content.
-Tuesday from 11-2 is “Tiny Tots Tuesday” when the club puts on free entertainment that could include anything from dress-ups to a reptile show.
+Wenty Leagues has been renovated and is even better than ever!
+Big kids will love the games dock, and little kids will love the toddler play zone, not to mention the huge play centre and mini-movie theatre.
+It is completely soundproofed so kids can squeal with delight to their heart's content.
+They run “Tiny Tots Tuesday” from 11 -2 when the club puts on free entertainment that could include anything from arts and crafts and magic shows to a bath bomb-making workshop and clown parties!

 Where: 50 Smith St, Wentworthville